Night to Unite

 About Our Department

 Our Department places an added emphasis on public service, public relations, juvenile relations, and crime prevention.
 The emphasis must be present in all our police activities on a day to day basis, and apply equally to all citizens.
 We must seek to provide a personalized service to our residents in the interest of effective public and juvenile relations.

 While larger communities enjoy the luxury of specialization among its officers, our department members must work toward being proficient in all phases of police service.
 The Department will remain committed to training that works toward these proficiencies yet at the same time builds on our capacity in areas of Procedural Justice and Fair and Impartial Policing.
 We must constantly strive to accomplish our mission on an individual basis and as a team member of the department.
 We must work toward our goals and objectives in a manner that will bring credit to the police profession, our department, and our community.

-The St. Anthony Police Department has a total of 23 sworn officers and 3 full-time civilian staff and 1 part-time data entry clerk.
+The St. Anthony Police Department has a total of 20 sworn officers, 2 full-time civilian staff, and 1 full-time Community Service Officer.
 Additionally, the Department has 14 Reserve Officers.
-The Department also provides police services for the cities of Falcon Heights and Lauderdale on a contractual basis.
+The Department also provides police services for the city of Lauderdale on a contractual basis.